Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Max.md

 Ability=Explode:

-Every 10 Seconds Max Can Increase His Attack By +60 For
+Every 9 Turns Max Can Increase His Attack By +60 For

 1 Attack.